 Each of the above participant reports also includes a link to the historical data for that participant.
 Scroll to the bottom of the participant's summary page for a link to access that data.

-The current RPKI data obtained from NSRC's validator cache is provided here for reference.
+The current RPKI data obtained from NSRC's validator cache are provided here for reference.
 Note that NSRC's validator uses TALs from AfriNIC, APNIC, ARIN, LACNIC, and RIPE NCC, as well as APNIC's and LACNIC's AS0 TAL.

 There are two mailing lists available for anyone interested in seeing the reports produced from the various data described on this site.
 Each can be subscribed to via the following links: